 JharFRA: Transforming Forest Governance in Jharkhand through Technology

-JharFRA Training in Potka
+JharFRA Training Workshop in East Singhbhum District, Jharkhand

-ISB-TCS partnership to build a sustainable forest economy in India
+ISB-TCS Partnership to Build a Sustainable Forest Economy in India